ninchat/nameq/README.md

 - The top-level and [service](service) directories contain Go sources for the nameq program.
-- The [go](go) directory contains a Go package for use by application code.
+- The [go](go) directory contains a library for Go applications.
+- The [python](python) directory contains a library for Python applications.

 ## Dependencies